YanaSiao/polimi-cse-study-materials/nlp/exam-questions.md

 - d.
 ALL of the other options are true
 - e.
 DNNs learn a hierarchy of useful features automatically from raw data
 - f.
 DNNs can be more difficult to train than simpler models
 - g.
-DNNs require large computing resources (/GPUs)
+DNNs require large computing resources (GPUs)

 ### **Q36.** If the probability of the sequence "Vincenzo was the best tutor I ever had" was exactly 1/256, what would the perplexity of the sentence be?
 (Assume tokenisation at the word level.)
 - a.
 4